Wenhui-Fang/Freestyle_Project/README.md

 End with an example of getting some data out of the system or using it for a little demo

 # Envrionment Setting
-This project does not require any envrionment setting
+This project does not require any envrionment setting as no confidential information will be used.

+# Security Setting
+As mentioned above, no confidential information will be used so security setting is unnecessary.

 # Running the tests
 Explain how to run the automated tests for this system